'Game-changer' Farrell focused as another 100 nears

 Farrell had made his debut for Saracens the previous year, aged just 17 years and 11 days.

-The exam board hadn't been watching, though.
+The exam board had not been watching, though.
 Their moderators arrived at St George's in Harpenden, wanting to see the student with a perfect score for his practical module.

-They didn't stay long.
+They did not stay long.
 Farrell charged around a school field, fizzing passes off either hand, denting tackle pads and walloping kicks, to send them on their way with his mark unchanged.

 Even now, though, when he is measured in Test caps rather than percentage points, some doubt Farrell.